From the Redwood Forest, to the gulf stream waters – Biologically Inspired Engineering at the Wyss Institute is creating a more sustainable future

 “When a droplet touches and then leaves the surface of the feather, a small amount of heat transfer occurs.
 We realized that we could take advantage of this property of water-repellent surfaces to optimize how much heat is removed from the air in an EC cooling system, without causing an increase in humidity,” explained Jack Alvarenga, M.S., a Staff Scientist at the Wyss Institute and one of the co-leaders of the project.

-The team’s innovation, called cold-SNAP (short for cold Superhydrophobic Nano-Architectured Process), is a rough, microscale, water-repellent material that can be easily applied to ceramic, one of the most widely available building materials in the world.
+The team’s evaporative cooling innovation for eco-friendly air conditioning employs a novel cold superhydrophobic nano-architectured process to produce a rough, microscale, water-repellent material that can be easily applied to ceramic, one of the most widely available building materials in the world.
 By selectively applying it to only one side of a ceramic slab, the researchers can ensure that when the porous ceramic is soaked in water, the water accumulates on the uncoated side.
 This effectively isolates the evaporation process from the air that is being cooled, preventing it from becoming humid and making it feel cooler.

 “This approach of separating humid from dry air is called indirect evaporative cooling [IEC], and there are types of coolers on the market today that use it, but they rely on multiple components and materials, making them inefficient,” said Jonathan Grinham, D.Des., a lecturer at GSD, researcher at HCGBC, and the second project co-leader.
 “Our system is much simpler to manufacture, doesn’t require as much maintenance, and is as efficient as we could possibly make it thanks to its multi-stage cooling elements.”

-The team’s prototype system uses a 3D printer to extrude a multi-channel ceramic heat exchange structure that is then modified by adding a cold-SNAP coating on selected components, allowing cool, dry air to be kept separate from warm, moist air during the EC process.
+The team’s prototype system uses a 3D printer to extrude a multi-channel ceramic heat exchange structure that is then modified by adding an evaporative cooling coating on selected components, allowing cool, dry air to be kept separate from warm, moist air during the EC process.
 These structures could be integrated into IEC coolers and sold as environmentally friendly air conditioners in a wide variety of climate zones.
-In addition to manufacturing coolers, the researchers envision the construction of buildings with cold-SNAP integrated into their ceramic or brick façades, which would allow a building to effectively cool itself while only using energy to pump water through the system.
+In addition to manufacturing coolers, the researchers envision the construction of buildings with their evaporative cooling technology integrated into their ceramic or brick façades, which would allow a building to effectively cool itself while only using energy to pump water through the system.

 “We all need to work together to bring full force to bear on the problem of sustainability if we are to save our world and protect it for generations to come,” said Wyss Institute Founding Director Donald Ingber.
 “And so I am very proud of how our community has begun to take on this challenge, and to leverage Nature’s own design principles to help find meaningful and impactful solutions.”